ArshaShiri/DevOpsBootcampPythonAutomationAssignment/README.md

 * Make sure a key-pair is available for the ec2 instance.
 The private key is then used to connect to the server

 `running_and_monitoring_app_on_ec2.py`

+## EXERCISE 4: Working with ECR in AWS

+* Get all the repositories in ECR
+* Print the name of each repository
+* Choose one specific repository and for that repository, list all the image tags inside, sorted by date.
+Where the most recent image tag is on top